-The S&P 500 was down 0.17%, the Dow Jones Industrial Average slid 0.12%, and the Nasdaq fell 0.58%.
+The S&P 500 was down 0.25%, the Dow Jones Industrial Average slid 0.12%, and the Nasdaq fell 0.58%.

 "The market has held to the gains made last week off of what has been, frankly, a wait-and-see overnight session with little data or concrete news to speak of," said CRT Capital's David Ader.
 "In the U.S. we wait for the FOMC with low expectations and really turn attention to (nonfarm payrolls) next week if we can sidestep overseas events."

 Applied Materials (AMAT) and Tokyo Electron called off their $29 billion merger following problems with the U.S. Justice Department and regulatory issues in several different countries.
 Applied Materials plummeted 7.5%, the worst performer on the Nasdaq and S&P 500.